Shazalyn/shazalyn.github.io/Cochella Roadtrip.md

 Cochella Roadtrip

-You and your BFF are going to  ultimate boho-girl music festival "Cochella".
+You and your BFF are going to the ultimate boho-girl music festival "Cochella".
 Recently your grandfather gave you his mint 70's VW camper bus.
 Talk about the ultimate accessory for the hotest weekend!
 The quest for accquiring the most inspirational outfit and experience, takes place over the course of a day.